w3c/wai-curricula/content/designer/multimedia-and-animations.md

 Descriptions are essential for people who don’t see visual media content.
 Captions are essential for people who don’t hear audio content.
 Text transcripts provide an alternative to both visual and audio information.

-Discuss the need for planning in the design phase to accommodate alternatives to multimedia content such as description, captions, text transcripts, and sign languages.
+Discuss the need for planning in the design phase to accommodate alternatives to multimedia content such as descriptions, captions, text transcripts, and sign languages.
 Present methods to control alternatives to multimedia content depending on user needs.
 Explain that these methods must have clear names and must be reachable by all users.
 Explain that defining such methods is a designer's responsibility, whereas providing the alternatives is a responsibility shared with the content author.

 #### Learning Outcomes for Topic

 Students should be able to

-* identify accessibility requirements for the different types of multimedia content, including description, captions, transcripts, and sign languages
+* identify accessibility requirements for the different types of multimedia content, including descriptions, captions, transcripts, and sign languages
 * describe the following alternatives to multimedia content:
-  * description of visual information
+  * descriptions of visual information
   * captions
   * transcripts
   * sign language